-Attendance is expected in all courses at Rutgers (please see policy, here).
+Attendance is expected in all courses at Rutgers, with several exceptions made for religious observance, university-sponsored events or activities, or documented illnesses (please see policy, here).
 I will not take attendance daily, but do not be surprised if you are asked to sign-in.
 More importantly, attendance is necessary in order to succeed in this course.
-Exams will include material presented in the text, class lecture, video presentations, class exercises, and other material available through Aplia.
-If you expect to miss a class, please use the University absence reporting website to indicate the date and reason for your absence.
-An email is automatically sent to me.
+Exams will include material presented in the text, class lecture, video presentations, class exercises, and other material available through Mindtap.
+If you expect to miss a class, please use the University absence reporting website indicating the date and reason for your absence so that I am automatically notified.
 In addition, it is your responsibility to notify me or the TA, directly, at least one week in advance (with the exception of illness or emergency as described below), and to get all notes, assignments and class content from a classmate.
-The University attendance and religious holiday policies can be found here.